Money can buy happiness

 SPEND MONEY ON HEALTH

 Good health has many benefits including the potential for more happiness.
-Good health creates opportunity for experience, relationship, activities, confidence, energy and accomplishments.
+Good health creates an opportunity for experience, relationship, activities, confidence, energy, and accomplishments.

 SPEND MONEY ON HAVING FUN